Motion made, and Question proposed, That this House do now adjourn.—(David T. C. Davies.)

 At best, this has been a mixed experience.
-Where these measures work, where there is a need and where there is consultation, they are really good, but if it is felt that they have been illogically plumped somewhere they are not desired, that is a completely different matter.
+Where these measures work, where there is a need and where there is consultation, they are really good, but if it is felt that they have been illogically plumped own where they are not desired, that is a completely different matter.
 Somebody said to me the other day that a bollard had been put on a very short road that has got only one house on it.
 He said he did not ask for it and added, “We feel penned in like animals.”

 Is not part of the problem the lack of consultation?
-Has not that been caused by the Government’s insistence that the schemes be implemented straightaway within an eight-week period, not allowing any consultation with communities or very limited consultation at best?
+Has not that been caused by the Government’s insistence that the schemes be implemented straight away within an eight-week period, not allowing any consultation with communities or very limited consultation at best?

 My hon.
 Friend speaks so much sense.
 It is true that it feels that this catastrophising, saying, “Emergency, emergency, we have to do it by the end of September”, with no time for consultation apart from six months later, is just the wrong way round, putting the cart before the horse.

 We have had this vote today, and some of us have wrestled with our consciences about the lockdown.
 On balance, I thought it was the right thing to do, but coronavirus has greenlighted many incursions—some people call them draconian—on our civil liberties, on citizens’ freedom of movement.
-As I said, I strongly think that to gain consent, we should consult.
+As I said, I strongly believe think that to gain consent, we should consult.
 Pictures have gone viral in Ealing of planters that have been vandalised and bollards that have been ripped out.
 Yes, that cedes the moral high ground: it is wrong to do that.
-Vandalism is bad, so it is a moral boost for the diehard proponents of the schemes, but it also shows this is not a consensual policy and that something has gone wrong if that is happening.
+Vandalism is bad, so it is a moral boost for the diehard proponents of the schemes, but it also shows this is not a consensual policy, and that something has gone wrong if that is happening.

 Does my hon.
-Friend agree that the low traffic neighbourhoods are really important in constituencies such as mine, which has the A23 running through it and has so much pollution?
-Does she also agree that the lack of consultation could have a negative impact on future measures as the public will almost learn to react negatively because they feel like they have not been consulted in the past?
+Friend agree that the low-traffic neighbourhoods are really important in constituencies such as mine, which has the A23 running through it and has so much pollution?
+Does she also agree that the lack of consultation could have a negative impact on future measures as the public will almost learn to react negatively because they feel that they have not been consulted in the past?
 We really do need those measures to protect our environment and change the nature of traffic in our areas.

 I completely agree that we have a climate emergency, we have our net zero obligations and we have an obesity crisis, but doing this without a consultation has just got people’s backs up.
-It sometimes feels that these things have been formulated, not by anyone who cycles or understands local traffic flows, but just in order to satisfy the criteria for a budget where there is money available and time is running out.
+It sometimes feels that these things have been formulated, not by anyone who cycles or understands local traffic flows, but just in order to satisfy the criteria for a budget when there is money available and time is running out.

 Does the hon.
-Member agree that low traffic neighbourhoods can sometimes be important for air quality in constituencies such as mine in central London?
+Member agree that low-traffic neighbourhoods can sometimes be important for air quality in constituencies such as mine in central London?
 One council is currently going through a consultation on the Hyde Park estate, and while residents welcome the ending of rat running, they are concerned that they have not been listened to.
 They have their own ideas and they want to work in partnership with the council to make those work.
 Does she agree that working in partnership with residents is the way forward for local authorities?